How to choose a condenser Microphone

 Austrian Audio

-Austrian Audio opened its doors in 2017 following the closure of the AKG factory and engineering facility in Vienna and set out to create something new and respectful to its heritage.
-The new company started with a core team of previous AKG designers and engineers and today they produce several critically acclaimed headphones and microphones, such as the revolutionary multi-pattern, dual-output, large-diaphragm condenser microphone: the OC818.
+Austrian Audio opened its doors in 2017 following the closure of the AKG offices in Vienna and set out to create something new and respectful to its heritage.
+The new company started with a core team of previous AKG personnel and today they produce several critically acclaimed headphones and microphones, such as the revolutionary multi-pattern, dual-output, large-diaphragm condenser microphone: the OC818.

 Behringer